ibm-cloud-docs/containers/cs_cluster_access.md

    ```
    {: codeblock}

 5. To create the private NLB, you must be connected to the cluster master.
-Because you cannot yet connect through the private service endpoint from a VPN or {{site.data.keyword.cloud_notm}} Direct Link, you must connect to the cluster master and create the NLB by using the public service endpoint or Kubernetes dashboard.
+Because you cannot yet connect through the private service endpoint from a VPN or {{site.data.keyword.dl_full_notm}}, you must connect to the cluster master and create the NLB by using the public service endpoint or Kubernetes dashboard.
   * **If you enabled the private service endpoint only**, you can use the Kubernetes dashboard to create the NLB.
 The dashboard automatically routes all requests to the private service endpoint of the master.
     1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/).
     2. From the menu bar, select the account that you want to use.